EPERLab/CLEW/docs/fichas/07_Precipitation.rst

 CapacityFactor[r,t,y]
 ---------

-The Capacity Factor is the relationship given between the accumulated precipitation of each season, in this case dry or wet, and the annual amount.
+The Capacity Factor is the relationship given between the accumulated precipitation of each season (dry or wet) and the annual amount.
 This parameter is based on the following equation:

 .. math::